 Building a world-class engineering and design campus at Fishermans Bend

-Just five kilometres from Melbourne’s CBD, the new campus at Fishermans Bend will be a vibrant place of large-scale research and project-based teaching that creates interdisciplinary collaboration and partnerships with industry.
+Set to open in 2024, the campus will be a vibrant place of large-scale research and project-based learning, creating new opportunities for cross-disciplinary collaboration and partnerships with industry.

-- A unique opportunity for innovation at scale
+- A new University of Melbourne engineering and design campus for innovation at an industrial scale

-About Fishermans Bend - Australia's largest urban renewal project
+About Fishermans Bend urban renewal project